cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

  PRISM performs subquery elision and injects the return value into the calling query rather than substituting it as a SQL subquery.
 </em></p>

+Lastly, PRISM runs subquery elision to eliminate redundant subqueries from the resulting query.
+Inlining translates UDFs into subqueries, which complicates query optimization.
+However, PRISM elides the subquery when a UDF consists of a single <b>RETURN</b> statement (as is the case for our motivating example, shown in Figure 12).
+Instead, it directly substitutes the original UDF call with the return value.
+PRISM simplifies the UDF through its optimizations, oftentimes leaving the resulting query free of <b>LATERAL</b> joins, resulting in more effective query optimization and faster query plans.

 # Experimental Setup

+We performed our evaluation on a machine with a dual-socket 20-core Intel Xeon Gold 5218R CPU (20 cores per CPU, 2× HT), 192 GB DDR4 RAM, and a 960 GB NVMe SSD.
+We use the default index configuration for all workloads and build additional column-store indexes on every table on SQL Server.
+For each DBMS, we tune their configuration knobs to improve performance, pre-warm the buffer pool, and refresh statistics.
+We perform two warmup runs of each query and then five hot runs (with minimal observed variance), reporting the average execution time of the five runs.

+<b>SQL ProcBench</b>: Microsoft released the SQL ProcBench in 2021 as the first UDF-centric benchmark modeled after real-world UDFs on Azure SQL Server.
+ProcBench is based on the TPC-DS benchmark and contains 24 queries that invoke scalar UDFs.
+We use a scale factor of 10 (≈10 GB).
+We run 15 of the 24 queries, ignoring queries that use table-valued functions (TVFs) or UDFs invoked from stored procedures.

 # Experiments (Unnesting)